Department of Biomedical Sciences

 Teaching responsibilities include:

-focus of ongoing protein structure-function studies.
-A second major front in the study of the inhibition of BMP signaling has emerged through collaboration with Frederick Kaplan and Eileen Shore (University of Pennsylvania School of Medicine) who recently identified a mutant BMP receptor as the source of a severely disabling childhood disorder, Fibrodysplasia Ossificans Progressiva or FOP.
-Results of a modeling study (left) based on the crystal structure of the TGF-β receptor kinase have lead to the hypothesis that a common histidine for arginine substitution introduces an aberrant pH-sensitive switch into the regulatory region of the BMP receptor kinase, allowing for ligand-independent activation of the receptor in FOP.
-Crystal structures of kinase domains of wild-type and mutant receptors will be determined to identify precisely how this mutation, and others associated with atypical and variant forms of FOP, alter the three-dimensional structure of the protein and to provide models for rational design of ATP analog inhibitors targeted at the dysregulated receptor kinases.
+A second major front in the study of the inhibition of BMP signaling has emerged through collaboration with Frederick Kaplan and Eileen Shore (University of Pennsylvania School of Medicine) who identified a highly conserved gain-of-function mutation in one of four BMP receptor kinases (ALK2) as the source of a severely disabling childhood disorder, Fibrodysplasia Ossificans Progressiva or FOP.
+Based on a highly reliable structure-based homology model derived from the crystal structure of the TGF-β receptor kinase (ALK5), the common histidine for arginine substitution was hypothesized to further perturb the metastable regulatory region of the BMP receptor kinase, consistent with ligand-independent activation of the receptor in FOP.

 1. Ferguson, J., Groppe, J.C., and Reed, S.I.
 (1981).
 Construction and characterization of three yeast-Escherichia coli shuttle vectors designed for rapid subcloning of yeast genes on small DNA fragments.
 Gene 16:191-197.